 - After a trauma or presentation to the Emergency Department

 - After complex surgery (planned or emergency)

 - After deteriorating in hospital and requiring a high level of care or intervention

-We are working to slow the spread of COVID-19 and to keep our patients and staff safe.
+We continue to work together to keep our patients and staff safe.

 Please read our updated guidelines when visiting the ICU:

 - Visitors must adhere to strict PPE and infection control strategies as per the instructions of medical/nursing staff

 - All visitors to ICU patients need to wear a surgical mask at all times but are not required to wear eye protection